 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1934.
 The forward-looking statements are only predictions and provide our current expectations or forecasts of future events and financial performance and may be identified by the use of forward-looking terminology, including the terms "believes," "estimates," "anticipates," "expects," "plans," "intends," "may," "will" or "should" or, in each case, their negative, or other variations or comparable terminology, though the absence of these words does not necessarily mean that a statement is not forward-looking.
-Forward-looking statements include all matters that are not historical facts and include, without limitation statements concerning: our business strategy, outlook, objectives, future milestones, plans, intentions, goals, and future financial condition, including the period of time for which our existing resources will enable us to fund our operations; plans regarding our efforts to gain U.S. regulatory approval for our lead products, Surfaxin® (lucinactant) for the prevention of respiratory distress syndrome (RDS) in premature infants; plans regarding our efforts to gain approval in the United States and the European Union for AfectairTM; the possibility, timing and outcome of submitting regulatory filings for our products under development; our research and development programs for our KL4 surfactant technology and for our proprietary drug delivery medical devices, including our capillary aerosolization and proprietary patient interface technologies, including planning for and timing of any clinical trials, if required, and potential development milestones; the development of financial, clinical, manufacturing and distribution plans related to the potential commercialization of our product candidates, if approved; and plans regarding potential strategic alliances and other collaborative arrangements with pharmaceutical companies and others to develop, manufacture and market o
+Forward-looking statements include all matters that are not historical facts and include, without limitation, statements concerning: our business strategy, outlook, objectives, future milestones, plans, intentions, goals, and future financial condition, including the period of time for which our existing resources will enable us to fund our operations; plans regarding our efforts to gain U.S. regulatory approval for our lead products, including Surfaxin® (lucinactant) for the prevention of respiratory distress syndrome (RDS) in premature infants; plans regarding our efforts to register our novel ventilator circuit / patient interface connectors for marketing in the United States and European Union; the possibility, timing and outcome of submitting regulatory filings for our products under development; our research and development programs for our KL4 surfactant technology and for our proprietary drug delivery medical devices, including our capillary aerosolization and proprietary patient interface technologies, including planning for and timing of any clinical trials, if required; the development of financial, clinical, manufacturing and distribution plans related to the potential commercialization of our product candidates, if approved; and plans regarding potential strategic alliances and other collaborative arrangements with pharmaceutical companies and others to develop,